 The construction industry consists of a very complex and multi-levelled labour, supply chain network, making it difficult to identify where exactly the issue lies.
 Construction could not be a more prone environment for enslavement, with high numbers of low and semi-skilled workers, many of whom are supplied between labour agencies through short-term contracts.

-Modern slavery and human trafficking is a direct result of unethical labour sourcing which may be channeled by intentional or unintentional procurement practices in this industry.
+Modern slavery and human trafficking is a direct result of unethical labour sourcing which may be channelled by intentional or unintentional procurement practices in this industry.

-The Modern Slavery Act 2015 has exposed issues and brought them further into the public eye as well as BRE’s BES 6001 framework standard and the British Standard BS 8902, targeting ethical/ responsible sourcing.
+The Modern Slavery Act 2015 has exposed issues and brought them further into the public eye as well as BRE’s BES 6001 framework standard and the British Standard BS 8902, targeting ethical and responsible sourcing.

 In order for the industry to start to uncover any potential hidden goings-on of modern slavery, companies need to focus on becoming more embedded in their own supply chains, understanding where exactly they are sourcing from and how.
 Ensuring the attention and utmost consideration is given to human rights standards, to maintain a high level of ethical sourcing and eradicate hidden issues.